 Is there an in-person registration night?

 Do I need to buy a new membership?

 You will need a current family WUHCA Memberships.
 Memberships are valid from July 1st – June 30th.
 Memberships can be purchased online at the time of registration.
 Your child cannot play without a valid membership, and late purchased memberships will be assessed a 50% administrative charge.

 If there is room on a team after March 1, you may be able to register late by contacting the Soccer Coordinator.
 Acceptance will be based on space availability.
 Late registrations are subject to a $40 late fee.

 Saskatoon Youth Soccer requires teams to be formed by the early of October.
 Also, by offering a month-long registration period, we hope to have everyone register before the deadlines

 For on time registrations there is no limit.
 If we are unable to find enough coaches to volunteer, some players will not be able to play and will be refunded.

 WUHCA only accepts online payments using Visa, MasterCard and American Express.

 When will I get team information?

-Your coach should email you by last week of September.
-If you don’t receive an email by October 4th, email the WUHCA Soccer Coordinator.
+Your coach should email you by mid-April.
+If you don’t receive an email by April 20, email the WUHCA Soccer Coordinator.